konstantinosmitsides/konstantinosmitsides.github.io/_pages/about.md

 selected_projects: true
 ---

-I recently completed an MSc in **Artificial Intelligence** at Imperial College London.
-I am now beginning a PhD program in the Department of Computing at Imperial, which is being funded by the department.
-My research will focus on **Deep Reinforcement Learning** and **Evolutionary Algorithms**, under the supervision of [Dr Antoine Cully](https://www.imperial.ac.uk/people/a.cully).
+I recently began a PhD program at [Imperial College London](https://www.imperial.ac.uk/) in the [Adaptive & Intelligent Robotics Lab](https://www.imperial.ac.uk/adaptive-intelligent-robotics), supervised by [Dr Antoine Cully](https://www.imperial.ac.uk/people/a.cully).
+My research focuses on developing learning algorithms that aim to create generally capable agents.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.